kthrog/hello-world/README.md

 Hey there!

-I'm Kaitlin, and I'm new to github, and I like data, and increasing public access to item through digital means.
+I'm Kaitlin, and I'm new to github, and I like data, and increasing public access to items through digital means.
 I also like books, cats, coffee, and hiking.